 The School Loan Revolving Fund payable represents a direct borrowing from the State of Michigan for loans made to the School District, as authorized by the 1963 State of Michigan Constitution, for the purpose of paying principal and interest on general obligation bonds of the School District issued for capital expenditures.
-Interest rates are to be determined annually by the State Administrative Board in accordance with Section 9 of Act No. 92 of the Public Acts of 2005 (the "Act"), as amended.
+Interest rates are to be annually determined by the State Administrative Board in accordance with Section 9 of Act No. 92 of the Public Acts of 2005 (the "Act"), as amended.
 The School Loan Revolving Fund is accessible to school districts for borrowings that initiated after July 19, 2005.
-Interest during the year ended June 30, 2020 ranged from 3.1 percent to 3.4 percent.
+Interest during the year ended June 30, 2022 was 1.19 percent.
 Repayment begins as soon as annual tax collections exceed annual debt service payment requirements.
 The predetermined mandatory final loan repayment date is May 1, 2040.
 If the School District fails to levy the appropriate debt mills in accordance with the agreement or defaults in loan repayment, the School District shall increase its debt levy in the next succeeding year, and a default late charge of 3 percent will apply.
-Due to the variability of the factors that affect the timing of repayment, including the future amount of the state equalized value of property in the School District, no provision for repayment has been included in the above debt maturity schedule.
-If the School District is in default of the loan agreement, the State of Michigan may withhold state aid funding until repayment terms satisfactory with the State of Michigan have been made.
-As a result of the issuance of the 2019 Refunding bond, the School District repaid \$97,012,850 of the School Loan Revolving Fund balance.
-The balance at June 30, 2020 is \$34,703,948.
-Subsequent to year end, the School District initiated the process to refunding this balance.
+Due to the variability of the factors that affect the timing of repayment, including the future amount of state-equalized value of property in the School District, no provision for repayment has been included in the above debt maturity schedule.
+If the School District is in default of the loan agreement, the State of Michigan may withhold state aid funding until repayment terms satisfactory to the State of Michigan have been made.